Tina Karol: 2022

-December 31, 2022 Tina Karol took part in the main New Year's concert, which took place in Berlin, Germany at the foot of the Brandenburg Gate.
-Karol took the stage with the legendary German band Alphaville.
-Together they performed the group's famous hit "Forever Young".
+On December 31, Tina Karol took part in the main New Year's concert in Berlin, Germany, at the foot of the Brandenburg Gate.
+Karol, along with the band Alphaville, performed the group's famous hit "Forever Young".
 The concert took place in the open air and was broadcast live on German television.

-The Tina Karol Foundation «The Pole of Attraction»
+Philanthropy

-The Tina Karol Foundation «The Pole of Attraction» is a charity initiative of the singer, which aims to help children oncology departments of city and regional hospitals in all cities of Ukraine.
+The Tina Karol Charity Foundation «The Pole of Attraction» was founded on June 1, 2014, on Children's Day.
+It is a charity initiative of the singer, which aims to help children oncology departments of city and regional hospitals in all cities of Ukraine.